NomicFoundation/hardhat/README.md

 * Truffle compatibility
     - Make Truffle tests runnable with Sool?
+    - Make sure the sool's config is compatible with it.
+    - How does the config's network_id work?

 * TS contract models
     - Make a transaction "tracking" model to replace promievents